 Since its founding in 1996, Hunterdon Land Trust has helped protect thousands of acres of open space and farmland in more than a dozen municipalities in Hunterdon County.

 The Hunterdon Land Trust envisions a future for our county with clean drinking water and productive family farms.
 We see a place with beautiful landscapes, clean water, productive farms, diverse wildlife, and abundant recreational opportunities.
 The key to making this vision a reality is strategic land preservation.
 HLT has a strategic, countywide conservation plan designed to focus our efforts, make the most of our resources and work more efficiently with our partners.

 The plan identifies critical areas where preservation will have the greatest impact on water quality, wildlife habitat, high-value soils, outdoor recreation, and scenic views.
-Our goal is to preserve 10,000 acres by 2020.
 The Land Trust has defined six project regions based on the above criteria, with numerous target areas within each.